 If you check the margin on that you will see that "My jewels" is literally "special treasure."
 He says, "On the day that I make them My jewels, and I will spare them as a man spares his own son who serves him."

-Now we'll go to I Peter 2, verses 9 and 10.
+Now we'll go to I Peter 2:9-10.
 We'll follow this phrase, "special treasure," throughout the Bible.
 We've gone to three Old Testament Scriptures, and now one in the New Testament.

 I Peter 2:9-10 But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; who once were not a people but are now the people of God, who had not obtained mercy but now have obtained mercy.